MitchellTesla/jormungandr-romio/README.md

 [![API Check](https://github.com/MitchellTesla/jormungandr-XEN/actions/workflows/api.yml/badge.svg)](https://github.com/MitchellTesla/jormungandr-XEN/actions/workflows/api.yml)
 [![Python scripts linters](https://github.com/MitchellTesla/jormungandr-XEN/actions/workflows/python-scripts.yml/badge.svg)](https://github.com/MitchellTesla/jormungandr-XEN/actions/workflows/python-scripts.yml)

-Do NOT use!.....
-Alfa-ROMeo is an experimental HARDFORK of Jörmungandr actively being developed and tested * (WIP)
+Do NOT Use!.....
+Alfa-ROMeo is an experimental implementation of Jörmungandr, actively being tested and developed * (WIP) work-in-progress

-Jörmungandr is a node implementation, written in rust, with the initial aim to support the Ouroboros type of consensus protocol.
+This experimental node implementation is written in rust, with the initial aim to support the Ouroboros type of consensus protocol.

-A node is a participant of a blockchain network, continuously making, sending, receiving, and validating blocks.
-Each node is responsible to make sure that all the rules of the protocol are followed.
+This node is a participant of a blockchain network, continuously making, sending, receiving, and validating blocks.
+All nodes are responsible for making sure that all the rules of the protocol(s) are followed!!!

 > Just because you call something a blockchain, that doesn't mean you aren't
-> subject to normal engineering laws...
+> subject to normal engineering laws or physics...
->

 User guide documentation available [https://input-output-hk.github.io/jormungandr/][docs]

 <p align="center">